Gunivers/Bookshelf/docs/quickstart.md

 ## 👶 First steps

-Now the Gunivers-Lib is installed on your map (or once you are on the sandbox map), let's start to make some basic stuff to understand how the Gunivers-Lib work!
+Now that Bookshelf is installed on your map (or once you are on the sandbox map), let's start to make some basic stuff to understand how it work!

-First, let's test if the Gunivers-Lib is correctly installed.
+First, let's test if Bookshelf is correctly installed.
 To do so, enter the following command in your chat:

 ```
 /function bs:hello